Psychological Testing in North County San Diego

 Can the report be used for school accommodations or a 504/IEP?

 Yes.
 Our reports are written to the standards that school districts, college disability offices, and the College Board accept.
-We will tell you up front whether your specific use case requires anything additional.
+We will tell you up front whether your specific case requires anything additional.

 I already had testing once and it didn't feel right.
 Should I do it again?